majiinB/majiinB/README.md

 👋 Hello there!
 I'm Arthur Artugue, a Backend Developer passionate about technology and innovation.
 You can usually find me reading articles about new tech trends, tinkering with Arduino projects, or hitting the gym for a good workout.

-🚀 Currently, I'm working on my personal portfolio to showcase my projects and skills.
-I'm also busy developing the "Deck" mobile application, a productivity tool aimed at helping users streamline their workflow and enhance their learning experience.

 💡 I'm always eager to learn and collaborate on exciting projects in the world of backend development.
 Feel free to reach out to me for discussions, collaborations, or just to say hi!